Skip to main content

 • has suitable premises to ensure safety in childcare;

-• has completed a 160-hour training course; or a 40-hour supplementary training course, including training in first aid for children, if he/she holds a qualification of a nurse, midwife, childminder, preschool education teacher, early school education teacher or a childcare and education counsellor, social care counsellor, early education counsellor or an educational therapist.
+• completed a 160-hour training course; or a 40-hour supplementary training course, including training in first aid for children, if he/she holds a qualification of a nurse, midwife, childminder, preschool education teacher, early school education teacher or a childcare and education counsellor, social care counsellor, early education counsellor or an educational therapist.

 The requirement to complete such a course does not apply to persons who worked with children aged up to 3 years for at least 12 months directly before becoming a day-care provider, and who completed, not earlier than 2 years before becoming a day-care provider, a training course in first aid for children.